Developing in Chrome

-In order to enable remote data access in your CloudTV applications, copy your shortcut to Chrome and add one launch parameter:
+In order to enable remote data access in your CloudTV applications (without creating a data proxy, as CloudTV allows locally running HTML to access remote APIs), copy your shortcut to Chrome and add the flags to your shortcut:

 The easiest way to run Google Chrome with --disable-web-security is to run the following DMG, which is an automator script.
 Make sure to COMMAND+Q (QUIT) Google Chrome before running.
 (NOTE: you should never run any application other than your's in this instance of Chrome as it will allow cross-domain requests)

 Create a new path to launch Google Chrome, identical to your current Chrome application launcher, but append the argument

 "--disable-web-security" to the argument list.
 To do this, open up Terminal and paste the following command.
 Make sure Google Chrome is not open, as this will need to be the only instance of Google Chrome running on your desktop at the time.
 This is the command:

 nohup /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --disable-web-security --user-data-dir > /dev/null &